sofwerx/EDGES/Utilities/README.md

 # Utility Scripts

+Please note, for Bash scripts you will need to run `chmod +x <filename>` before being able to run scripts.

 ## EDGES_data_parser.sh

 This script takes the JSON file produced by EDGES and converts it into a CSV.
 It is important to note that the deliminator for this file is a space instead of the ususal commma.
 ### Dependencies
 You do not have to be connected to the internet to run this script.
 However, you do need to have `jq` installed before you run it.
 Once connected to the internet, run `sudo apt-get install jq` to acquire `jq`.
 ### How to Run
 The script will display some information about the process when you start.
+In terminal, type `./EDGES_data_parser.sh` and press enter.
 * You start by inputting the file path for the data you want to process.
 For example: `/home/bob/Documents/EDGES_DATA.json `.
 * After this you will enter the path to the save location for the new csv.
 For example: `/home/bob/Documents/`
 * After this you will enter the file's new name.
 For example: `data.csv` .